Capri Holdings Limited (CPRI): Skating on Thin Ice? We Know the Answer

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CPRI starting from IDOL JOHN D, who sale 31,404 shares at the price of $69.25 back on Feb 11.
-After this action, IDOL JOHN D now owns 933,268 shares of Capri Holdings Limited, valued at $2,174,727 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CPRI starting from Edwards Thomas Jr., who sale 12,091 shares at the price of $66.91 back on Feb 23.
+After this action, Edwards Thomas Jr. now owns 79,960 shares of Capri Holdings Limited, valued at $809,028 using the latest closing price.

 Stock Fundamentals for CPRI